trpc/trpc/www/docs/server/procedures.md

 slug: /procedures
 ---

-Procedures in tRPC is a very flexible primitive to create backend functions; they use a builder pattern which means you can create reusable base procedures for different parts of your backend application.
+A procedure in tRPC is a very flexible primitive to create backend functions; they use a builder pattern which means you can create reusable base procedures for different parts of your backend application.

 :::tip